FIRST-Tech-Challenge/ftcdocs/docs/source/persona_pages/rookie_teams/rookie_teams.rst

       ^^^

-      Look for resources for FTC Computer-Aided Design software and tutorials.
+      Look for resources for Computer-Aided Design software and tutorials.

    .. grid-item-card::
       :link: https://ftc-events.firstinspires.org/